rahulyhg/SmartVote/README.md

 [Wu, Yifan.
 "An E-voting System based on Blockchain and Ring Signature."
 Master.
 University of Birmingham (2017).](http://www.dgalindo.es/mscprojects/yifan.pdf)

+## Docker install
+Configure .env and .htaccess
+You can copy example from assets and rename it
+Run: `docker-compose up -d`
+Run: `docker container exec -it vote_php-apache_1 bash`
+Run: `composer install`

 ## Instruction

 To run the whole system, there are a lot works to do.